ahmedbda/web-gradient-picker/README.md

 # Web gradient picker

-A simple React application for working with Vite as well as Tailwind CSS.
-Find the website [here](https://web-gradient-picker.vercel.app/)
+A React application with Vite and Tailwind CSS letting the user chose the page background animation from a set of defined gradients.
+You can find the website [here](https://web-gradient-picker.vercel.app/)

 ![Demo](/assets/showcase.gif)